machanism-org/machai/ghostwriter/src/site/markdown/act.md

 dependencies, rebuild the project, and document security-related dependency changes.

-**Notable behavior:** It is aimed at Maven projects, explains how to generate an SBOM with Syft, how to run Grype, and how to document fixed vulnerabilities.
+**Notable behavior:** It is aimed at Maven projects, explains how to generate an SBOM with Syft, how to run Grype, and how to document each vulnerability fix.

 ### `help`